madetech/architecture-handbook/README.md

 A [catalogue](resources.md) of our recommended learning material.

-## Principles, Processes, Practices, Standards and Tools
+## Principles, Processes, Standards and Tools

 We maintain a list of [principles](principles.md) that we have observed teams using to be successful.

 We also have a list of [tools](principles/tools.md) that we find useful.

-We're building our list of [practices](/practices) that we find useful.

 We have an [Interactive Skills Radar](https://madetech.github.io/skills-radar-prototype/) which you can use to gauge your architecture skills.